Proving good things can happen in 2020, the MacArthur Foundation names 21 new ‘geniuses’

 Several of this year’s winners are focused on pursuing social justice and broadening cultural understanding through their respective disciplines.
 Natalia Molina is a historian who studies the way ideas about race have been constructed in America.
 Mary L. Gray is an anthropologist working to understand how the digital economy is affecting human rights and identity.
 Larissa FastHorse is a playwright and advocate pushing for more representation and opportunity for Indigenous artists.
 Tressie McMillan Cottom is a public intellectual and sociologist known for her incisive analysis of current events, especially those related to race and gender.

 Thomas Wilson Mitchell is the lone lawyer of the group.
-When he left a lucrative law firm job to study the way property rights laws were affecting Black landowners since the Civil War, he was told it was a dead end.
+When he left a lucrative law firm job to study the way property rights laws have affected Black landowners since the Civil War, he was told it was a dead end.
 “What you just described is what we call career suicide,” Mitchell remembers a colleague telling him.

 But Mitchell, 55, turned his research into legal activism and has succeeded in getting laws detrimental to Black landowners revised in 17 states.
 Mitchell, a professor at Texas A&M University School of Law, calls that work “the job I do between 9 p.m. and 3 a.m.”